 Implants are permanent fixtures in your mouth, require no special cleaning and there is no worry of potential embarrassment caused by them slipping like dentures and flippers are prone to do.
 Implants are an option for many, but not everyone.

-You must have good bone structure within your jaw to support the implants.
+You must have a good bone structure within your jaw to support the implants.
 Your dentist can tell you if you are a candidate for dental implants.

 Most patients think of dental implants as being a major operation.
-While there is surgery involved to place the dental implant, the procedure is relatively simple, minimally invasive, with an easy recovery.
+While there is surgery involved to place the dental implant, the procedure is relatively simple, and minimally invasive, with an easy recovery.
 There is no more natural or permanent solution for missing teeth than dental implants.

-Dr. Grapevine and his staff welcome any questions you might have, and will make your dental experience as pleasant as possible.
+Dr. Grapevine and his staff welcome any questions you might have and will make your dental experience as pleasant as possible.

 Placing the Dental Implant

-The first step in the dental implants process is to place the dental implant.
+The first step in the dental implant process is to place the dental implant.
 Typically this is done at the same time the tooth is removed.
 Dr. Grapevine coordinate treatment with a local oral surgeon or periodontist to specify the location of the dental implant placement to ensure optimal results.